-7. Focus on school.
 Watch your kids' grades and their reports from school, Berman says.
-School can be a good, unbiased indicator of how your kids are doing and whether they need some extra support at home.
+School can be a good way to see how your kids are doing and whether they need extra support at home.

-8. Build sibling trust.
 Help your kids spend time together.
-Having a sibling with ADHD is their "normal," says Berman, so they need to learn how to make it work.
+Having a sibling with ADHD is their "normal," Berman says, so they need to learn how to make it work.

-9. Teach empathy.
-As your kids mature and get older, a healthy home environment in which one child has ADHD can help the others learn empathy and understanding, Wolraich says.
+As your kids get older, a healthy home environment in which one child has ADHD can help the others learn empathy and understanding, Wolraich says.

 There will be moments when having a child with ADHD is hard for everyone in the family, but those moments are not all bad, Dickson says.
 You have to adjust, learn, and be patient -- with each of your kids equally.